top of page

 Panel will include:

-• Pat Beijer, Executive Director of Transport, SYMCA
+• Pat Beijer, Acting Executive Director of Transport, SYMCA

 • Rebecca Fuller, Assistant Director, Urban Transport Group